 - Accessory #

-A device that can be added to another device in order to make it more useful, versatile, or attractive, for example an headset or handheld microphone connected to a radio.
+A TETRA radio accessory is a device that can be added to another device in order to make it more useful, versatile, or attractive, for example an headset or handheld microphone connected to a radio.

 - AI #